 - Is a chalazion like a pimple?

-- What is the treatment for a chalazion?
+- What are treatments and home remedies for a chalazion?

 - What is the prognosis of a chalazion?

 - Is it possible to prevent a chalazion?

 - Find a local Eye Doctor in your town